epfl-dlab/WikiHist.html/README.md

 ## Quick start - Data download

-The resulting dataset, along with Wikipedia's full history dump that we processed at the moment is hosted on Internet Archive inside the `enwiki_history_html` collection accessible [here](https://archive.org/details/enwiki_history_html).
-All the 559 Internet Archive items are part of the dataset we are providing.
+The resulting dataset, along with Wikipedia's full history dump that we processed is hosted on Internet Archive inside the `enwiki_history_html` collection accessible [here](https://archive.org/details/enwiki_history_html).
+All the 559 Internet Archive items are part of the HTML dataset.

 The easier way to download the dataset is to use our custom download-manager in Python.
 Follow these steps to start: